-Many people will offer you advice on which mutual funds to buy or investments to make.
+Many people will offer you advice on which investments to buy.
 But there's more to your financial life than your RRSP.
 Estate taxes, income taxes and education funds for your children are just some of the other complex aspects of your total financial picture.
-You need an advisor to help you develop an effective financial plan.
+You need a Certified Financial Planner to help you develop an effective financial plan.

 Personal financial planning focuses on you as an individual – bringing together all the financial and psychological factors that have an impact on your life.

 A well-designed financial plan will help you reach your personal financial goals and objectives, and give you a greater sense of security.

 Many people call themselves financial planners, but the true professional financial planning practitioner uses the Total Financial Planning Process, which is made up of six distinct steps.